DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ## 5. Protect Stored Data

-All sensitive data stored and handled by {{CompanyName}} and its employees must be securely protected against unauthorised use at all times.
-Any sensitive data that is no longer required by {{CompanyName}} for business reasons must be discarded in a secure and irrecoverable manner.
+All sensitive data stored and handled by {{companyName}} and its employees must be securely protected against unauthorised use at all times.
+Any sensitive data that is no longer required by {{companyName}} for business reasons must be discarded in a secure and irrecoverable manner.

 ## 6. Information Classification

 Data and media containing data must always be labelled to indicate sensitivity level

-  - Confidential data might include information assets for which there are legal requirements for preventing disclosure or financial penalties for disclosure, or data that would cause severe damage to {{CompanyName}} if disclosed or modified.
+  - Confidential data might include information assets for which there are legal requirements for preventing disclosure or financial penalties for disclosure, or data that would cause severe damage to {{companyName}} if disclosed or modified.
   - Internal Use data might include information that the data owner feels should be protected to prevent unauthorized disclosure;
   - Public data is information that may be freely disseminated.